 Step 3.
 Second value adjustment

 The final step is the second value adjustment.
 We release the mouse button for creating a new keyframe.
-After that, we can preview how our characters’ movement.
+After that, we can preview our characters’ moves.

-Here is a tutorial for setting up a single keyframe to help you out.
+Here is a tutorial for setting up a single keyframe to help you.

 5. Troubleshoot problems

 After completing all the previous steps, you will still need to troubleshoot problems.
-It is true that we need to be careful in the earlier steps, but we cannot come up with a perfect animation in the very first trial.
+We need to be careful in the earlier steps, but we cannot develop a perfect animation in the first trial.

 What is the way forward from here?

-The tricks that I’ve mentioned in this article will help you get started with character animation right away.
-With that, you should expect some failures in the beginning.
-It takes a bit of time to master the art of using the tools that I’ve mentioned in this article.
+The tricks I’ve mentioned in this article will help you get started with character animation immediately.
+On that note, don’t get disappointed if you fail in the first few attempts.
+It takes some time to master the art of using the character animation tools.
+Remember, “Rome was not built in a day“.
+So, take baby steps for now.

 You can spend time learning the usage of different character animation software to enhance the quality of your animation.
-Another option to improve the animation quality is outsourcing this task to the third-party.
+Another option to improve the animation quality is outsourcing this task to a third-party, animated explainer video production agency.

-For now, you should follow the tips that I’ve mentioned and start using After Effects tools for bringing your characters to life.
+You should follow my tips and start using After Effects tools to bring your characters to life.
 Hopefully, the article has provided a clear direction on how to start.